You are here

 - Call for nominations opens: Wednesday 13 February at 9am GMT.

 - Call for nominations closes: Thursday 25 April at midnight GMT (previously Thursday 18 April).

 - Voting opens: Monday 6 May at 9am GMT.

 - Voting closes: Thursday 23 May at midnight GMT.

-- New trustees’ first Executive Committee: Mid-to-late June.
+- New trustees’ first Executive Committee: Thursday 27 June to Friday 28 June.